funnyzak/mysql-onekey-backup/README.md

 The script has 10 variables, you can set them in the script or pass them as arguments. following is the description of each variable.

 - `dump_target_dir` - The directory where the dump file will be saved.
-Default: `/mnt/back/db_backups`.
+Default: `/path/to/db_backups`.
 Required.
 - `db_host` - The host of the database.
 Default: `127.0.0.1`.
 Required.
 - `db_user` - The user of the database.
 Default: `root`.
 Required.
 - `db_password` - The password of the database.
 Default is empty.
 Required.
 - `db_names` - The names of the database.
 If set empty, all databases will be backed up.
 Required.
 - `db_port` - The port of the database.
 Default: `3306`.
 Required.
 - `dump_opts` - The options of the mysqldump command.
-Default: `--column-statistics=0 --ssl-mode=DISABLED --single-transaction --quick`.
+Default: `--single-transaction --quick --lock-tables=false`.
 Optional.
 - `expire_hours` - The dump file at the `specified directory` will be deleted after the specified number of hours.
 Default: `4320`.
 Optional.
 - `before_dump_command` - The command to be executed before the dump.
 Default is empty.
 Optional.
 - `after_dump_command` - The command to be executed after the dump.
 Default is empty.
 Optional.